-Most states have recommendations or requirements for stormwater management, especially under permitted facilities.
+Most states have recommendations or requirements for stormwater management, especially for permitted facilities.
 There are three basic principles to consider in site management regarding runoff: 1) prevention, 2) collection, 3) distribution.
 Preventing water from running onto the composting site helps keep the site manageable and is likely the law in many states.
-Orienting windrows (when used) perpendicular to the slope of the site allows the windrows to absorb moisture and prevents erosion in-between.
-Situate your compost site to avoid water ponding, and facilitate collection/movement of excess water to a buffer, filter strip or collection structure if the run-off will be significant.
+Run-on water is diverted from the compost area with berms, ditches or swales.
+This, in turn, minimizes the amount of runoff generated by the compost site, especially in the arid west.
+Orienting windrows (when used) perpendicular to the slope of the site allows the windrows to absorb moisture and prevents erosion in between.
+Situate the compost site to avoid water ponding, and facilitate collection/movement of excess water to a buffer, vegetative filter strip or an engineered storage structure if the run-off will be significant.
 If a composting area uses a run-off collection pond, the effluent should be treated in accordance with the laws and best management practices associated with land application of liquid animal waste.
+It will likely be evaporated or land-applied at agronomic rates.